zenobio93/seat-docs/docs/admin_guides/squads.md

 ### Squads Card

 When you click on a Squad Tile, you'll land on the related Squad Card.
-Squad Card is the leaving area of a Squad.
+Squad Card is the landing area of a Squad.
 You will retrieve summarised information you had on the tile in the general pane.

 In case the Squad is manual, you will get access to the list of Squad moderators.